Trevor Larnach Player Props: Twins vs. Nationals

 Nationals Pitching Rankings

-- The 6.9 strikeouts per nine innings put together by the Nationals pitching staff ranks last in MLB.
+- The Nationals pitching staff is last in the league with a collective seven strikeouts per nine innings.

-- The Nationals have the 18th-ranked team ERA across all league pitching staffs (4.50).
+- The Nationals have the 15th-ranked team ERA across all league pitching staffs (4.37).

-- Nationals pitchers combine to allow 22 total home runs at a rate of 1.2 per game (to rank 16th in baseball).
+- The Nationals rank 17th in baseball in home runs given up (23 total, 1.2 per game).

-- Williams (1-1 with a 3.52 ERA and nine strikeouts in 15 1/3 innings pitched) gets the start for the Nationals, his fourth of the season.
+- Kuhl gets the start for the Nationals, his fourth of the season.
+He is 0-1 with an 8.59 ERA and nine strikeouts through 14 2/3 innings pitched.

-- The righty's last appearance was on Friday against the Cleveland Guardians, when he tossed five innings, surrendering one earned run while giving up four hits.
+- His most recent time out was on Saturday against the Cleveland Guardians, when the right-hander threw 4 2/3 innings, surrendering five earned runs while allowing seven hits.

-- In three games this season, the 30-year-old has put up an ERA of 3.52, with 5.3 strikeouts per nine innings.
-Opponents are hitting .254 against him.
+- In three games this season, the 30-year-old has amassed an ERA of 8.59, with 5.5 strikeouts per nine innings.
+Opponents are hitting .293 against him.

 © 2023 Data Skrive.
 All rights reserved.